-The following insights have been discussed: \begin{itemize}[label={--}] \item The configurations related to budget $B(1)$ always generated the same portfolio, independently of the priorities generated, i.e. carrying out all the projects in our analysis apart from project $a_{14}$. \item The configuration with budget $B(7)$ was excluded because the DM felt that with that amount of budget, the choice involved only a very few projects, so it was considered a scenario not worth investigating. \item Analysing the portfolios generated with budgets $B(2)$, we can see that weights $w_{j}^{1}$, $w_{j}^{3}$ and $w_{j}^{6}$ all generated the same portfolio, whereas weights $w_{j}^{2}$, $w_{j}^{4}$ $w_{j}^{5}$ generated a different one.
-Anyway, those two portfolios only differ in the presence (or the absence) of projects $a_4$, $a_6$, $a_7$, $a_9$. \item The portfolios generated with budgets $B(4)$ are consistent for all the sets of weights, apart from the set of weights $w_{j}^{6}$, i.e. {\tt{EXP-COMM}}.
-In particular, this portfolio includes projects $a_4$, $a_7$, and $a_{13}$, excluding projects $a_{12}$ and $a_{19}$.
+The following insights have been discussed: \begin{itemize}[label={--}] \item The configurations related to budget $B(1)$ generated always the same portfolio independently from the priorities generated, i.e., carrying out all the projects in our analysis apart from project $a_{14}$. \item The configuration with budget $B(7)$ was excluded because the DM felt that with that amount of budget the choice was related only to very few projects and it was considered a scenario not worth of investigation. \item Analyzing the portfolios generated with budgets $B(2)$ we can notice that weights $w_{j}^{1}$, $w_{j}^{3}$ and $w_{j}^{6}$ all generated the same portfolio while weights $w_{j}^{2}$, $w_{j}^{4}$ $w_{j}^{5}$ generated the same portfolio but different from the other one.
+Anyway those two portfolios only differs for the presence (or the absence) of projects $a_4$, $a_6$, $a_7$, $a_9$. \item The portfolios generated with budgets $B(4)$ are consistent for all the set of weights, apart from the set of weights $w_{j}^{6}$, i.e., {\tt{EXP-COMM}}.
+In particular this portfolio includes projects $a_4$, $a_7$, $a_{13}$ excluding projects $a_{12}$ and $a_{19}$.
 The analysts felt that those two portfolios should be again presented to the DM.
-The DM commented that the portfolio for weights $w_{j}^{6}$ does not include project $a_{19}$, that in his opinion is crucial.
-Anyway, the second portfolio is worth some consideration, given that it includes more projects. \item Two portfolios were generated for budget $B(6)$: the first for weights $w_{j}^{1}$, $w_{j}^{2}$, $w_{j}^{3}$ and $w_{j}^{6}$ and the second one for $w_{j}^{4}$ and $w_{j}^{5}$.
-These two portfolios have in common all the projects apart from the inclusion in the second portfolio of projects $a_{3}$ and $a_{15}$ and the exclusion of projects $a_{12}$ and $a_{13}$.
+The DM has commented that portfolio for weights $w_{j}^{6}$ does not include projects $a_{19}$ that in his opinion represents a crucial projects.
+Anyway, the second portfolio is worth of some considerations given that includes more projects. \item Two portfolios were generated for budget $B(6)$ the first for weights $w_{j}^{1}$, $w_{j}^{2}$, $w_{j}^{3}$ and $w_{j}^{6}$ and the second one for $w_{j}^{4}$ and $w_{j}^{5}$.
+These two portfolios have in common all the projects apart the inclusion in the second portfolio of projects $a_{3}$ and $a_{15}$ and the exclusion of projects $a_{12}$ and $a_{13}$.
 Again the DM was asked to comment on those portfolios.
-He said that he would have preferred the first portfolio for the inclusion of project $a_8$, which will revamp an important area of the historic city centre with a boosting effect on the entire city centre.
+He said that he would have preferred the first portfolio for the inclusion of project $a_8$, that will revamp an important area of the historic city center with a boosting effect on the entire city center.

 \end{itemize}